Dreger Clock: Unusual internal movement

 The Dreger Clock has a number of unusual characteristics in regard to its internal movements.
 First of all, the clock is powered and regulated by a simple 110 V electrical motor.
 There is no pendulum in the clock, as there is in other large street clocks such as the Jessop's Clock.
 The movement of the clock is simple yet effective.
 Mechanical power is distributed to each clock face from the central location of the motor, and geared down and transferred to the various displays on the clock's three display faces.
 The international face of the clock uses what amounts to a bicycle chain drive to transfer mechanical power to each of the smaller international city clocks.

-Another unusual feature of this clock is the fact that originally, Andrew Dreger Sr. set it to display the solar time of the international cities rather than the, by then accepted, time zone times.
+Another unusual feature of this clock is that originally, Andrew Dreger Sr. set it to display the solar time of the international cities rather than the, by then accepted, time zone times.
 This means the minute hands of the international cities were not always pointing to the same minute.
 In 1933 when the Dreger Clock was completed, the time zone standard was well established, however solar time was the setting used, as seen in early photos of the clock in some of the historical articles about the clock.
 When the clock was moved to Knott's Berry Farm in 1952-53, the clock faces were adjusted to the time zone standard, where all minute hands are in agreement, and only the hour hands are different.

 Restoration Project

 In 2007 the Dreger Clock was purchased by the Buena Park Historical Society and an extensive restoration effort began.
 The clock is undergoing complete dis-assembly, cleaning, painting and repair.
 The "date & phase of the moon" face was found to be badly cracked, so a new hand-painted face was created to replace the original.
 The original face is now on display in the city's history museum, the Whitaker-Jaynes house.
 Some of the decorative exterior wood was found to have severe water damage and was replaced with machined aluminum replica parts, and re-painted.
 The mechanism of the clock is in very good shape considering that the clock is over 75 years old. cleaning and a few minor part replacements were all that was needed to get the clock running properly again.
-A new stand post was designed and set in the Buena Park Historical District near the Whitaker-Jaynes house facing Beach Blvd.
+A new stand post was designed and set in the Buena Park Historical District near the Whitaker-Jaynes house facing Beach Boulevard (SR 39).
 This location became the new home for the Dreger Clock on September 25, 2009.
 The dedication event for the restoration of the clock was held on Saturday, October 3, 2009.